gregoryerrl/self-mastery/README.md

 ---

-## Suggested Learning Flow
+## Suggested Learning Flows

-### Flow 1: Full-Stack Web Development Path
+### Flow 1: Next.js Full-Stack Web Development Path

-Follow this path to build a comprehensive understanding of modern web development from fundamentals to deployment:
+Follow this path to build production-ready full-stack applications with React and Next.js:

 1. **[HTML-CSS-JavaScript Self-Mastery Workbook](./markdown/The%20HTML-CSS-JavaScript%20Self-Mastery%20Workbook.md)**
    - Master the foundational technologies of the web